About

 PROJECT TEAM

-This project started with photographer Eric Kunsman's Felicific Calculus project that chronicled the 1,455 payphones left in Monroe County.
-Eric pulled in digital scholarship librarian Rebekah Walker to build interactive visuals like maps that contextualize the photographs, and Dr. Janelle Duda-Banwar joined the team as a community-focused social science researcher.
+This project began with photographer Eric Kunsman's Felicific Calculus, which chronicled the 1,455 payphones left in Monroe County.
+Eric pulled in digital scholarship librarian Rebekah Walker to create interactive visuals, such as maps, that contextualize the photographs, and Dr. Janelle Duda joined the team as a community-focused social science researcher.
 The next phase of the project pulled in project consultant Michael Riordan to strategically guide the team in meeting the GoodPhone project objectives.

 PARTNERS